-- There are also Depth Gridlines in 3-D Column charts -- these work best when your chart has a Z-axis.
+- There are also Depth Gridlines in 3-D Column charts, and these work best when your chart has a Z-axis.

-- When there are Major and Minor Tick Marks displayed on the axes, Gridlines align themselves with these Tick Marks.
-They look like as if they emerge from the Tick Marks.
+- When there are Major and Minor Tick Marks displayed on the axes, gridlines align themselves with these Tick Marks.
+It appears as if the gridlines emerge from the Tick Marks.

 - By default, PowerPoint displays only Primary Major Horizontal as shown in Figure 4, later on this page.

-In this tutorial, let us learn about Gridline options in PowerPoint 2013:
+In this tutorial, let us learn about Gridline options in PowerPoint 2013 for Windows: